felipeferreirabarbosa/rgbd_rtk/applications/README.md

 autonomous_robot.cpp will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the goal use "goal.cpp" and to send to a marker use "keyboard.cpp"

-Autonomous Robot needs two ros topics to work rgb and depth topic, by default it will use "camera/rgb/image_raw" and "camera/depth/image_raw", if you want to use an equivalente topic just type when launch the program as "./Autonomous Robot camera/rgb/image_color camera/depth/image.
+by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color

 - Motion estimator ros